ibm-cloud-docs/monitoring/iam/iam.md

-## Permissions to work within the scope of a team
+## Permissions to view and manage data within the scope of a team
 {: #iam_policies_team}

-In a {{site.data.keyword.mon_short_notm}} instance, you can define 1 or more teams.
+In a {{site.data.keyword.mon_short}} instance, you can define 1 or more teams.
 A team provides an isolated workspace for a user or group of users to have access to metrics for a defined scope.

-By default, each {{site.data.keyword.mon_short_notm}} instance includes the following teams:
+By default, each {{site.data.keyword.mon_short}} instance includes the following teams:
 - Monitor operations
 - Secure operations